rzikm/master-thesis/README.md

     git submodule update --init

 Then run the setup script, which will build the native parts.
 Use `setup.sh` or `setup.cmd` depending on your platform.
-Note that on windows, you need to run the script from developer shell prompt (x64), so that `nmake` used to compile OpenSSL is in path.
 The scripts will:

-- Build the custom openssl branch with QUIC support, leaving the binaries in artifacts/openssl, they will be copied from here during OpenSSL build.
+- Build the native `System.Net.Quic.Native` library using the custom openssl branch with QUIC support, leaving the binaries in artifacts/native, they will be copied from here during managed library build.
 Refer to OpenSSL's [INSTALL.md](https://github.com/openssl/openssl/blob/master/INSTALL.md) for build prerequisites.
 - Restore nuget packages inside the dotnet runtime repository, these are needed to run unit tests properly, but not for the actual library build.